igormironchik/md-pdf/README.md

 The application is tested on Mac OS, Linux, Windows 10.

+# Testing

+If you will find a bug of rendering, please, try to localize the issue in short Markdown an reproduce with fonts in `tests/fonts` folder (`Droid Serif` for text and `Courier New` for code).
+And post the issue here...

 # Building

 To build this application first of all install dependencies of PoDoFo